Pomeranian - Beauty or Beast?

 Photo by pompom_kira from Instagram

-Pomeranian puppy temperament
+Pomeranian temperament

 What is the secret of a Pom Husky’s popularity?
 Some might say it that it surely can’t be often excessive barking - often described as yappy.
 Others talk about a Pom’s adorable nature, high intelligence and self confidence that belies its stature.